 Plants and Decorations

 You have complete control over which plants and decorations you want to use in this project.
-Roses in pots around the fountain would be a colorful eyecatcher, but you can also choose to use no plants at all if you want to avoid upkeep.
-We’ve seen on the internet DIY solar fountain setups that use decorative rocks only.
+Roses in pots around the fountain would be a colorful eyecatcher, but you can also choose to use no plants if you want to avoid upkeep.
+We’ve seen DIY solar fountain setups that use decorative rocks only on the internet.

 Other tools include: